 The vicinity of modern Chicago has never been a favorite site for Indian habitation.
 The sand dunes and swamps, with restricted timber and agricultural land, did not attract large numbers of Indian people.
 In the late seventeenth century, when there was a fortified post at Chicago for a brief time, Miami Indian people were living south of present Chicago near the bend of the Calumet River and on the Fox River about forty miles west of Chicago.
-These Miami, whose language is the same as the Illinois, may have been in the process of returning to their customary home base on the Wabash River of Indiana after fleeing temporarily from the rout of Iroquois war parties from New York.
-The Miami village near the Calumet River nevertheless was attacked in 1687.
+These Miami, whose language is the same as the Illiniwek, may have returned to their customary home base on the Wabash River of Indiana after fleeing temporarily from the rout of Iroquois war parties from New York.
+Nevertheless, the Miami village near the Calumet River was attacked in 1687.

-In the 1680s, the principal concentration of Indian people in northern Illinois was the vicinity of Fort Saint Louis du Rocher [on "the rock"], established by René-Robert Cavelier, Sieur de La Salle (or: René-Robert de La Salle), in 1682 at Starved Rock, an island in the Illinois River near present Utica, Illinois, about ninety miles southwest of Chicago.
+In the 1680s, the principal concentration of Indian people in northern Illinois was the vicinity of Fort Saint Louis du Rocher (meaning; [on] "the rock"), at Starved Rock, established by René-Robert Cavelier, Sieur de La Salle (Sieur de La Salle is a title only: translating to "Lord of the manor."), in 1682 at Starved Rock, an island in the Illinois River near present Utica, Illinois, about ninety miles southwest of Chicago.
 In addition to the large Kaskaskia village, Shawnee and Miami settled near the fort, which was the objective of an Iroquois expedition in 1683.

 The alliance between the Iroquois and the Miami quickly soured when the Miami also allowed groups of Shawnee (Iroquois enemies) to settle among them.
-Threatened by their one-time allies in 1682, the Miami switched sides and allowed LaSalle to arrange a peace between them and the Illinois.
-Afterwards, the Miami Confederacy began to concentrate near Fort Saint Louis du Rocher, LaSalle's new trading post on the Illinois River.
-The Seneca could not ignore the presence of 20,000 Algonquins trading with the French along the Illinois River and returned in force to the area in 1684.
-The attacks first hit the Miami villages in Indiana and then swept west into Illinois only to meet defeat by an new alliance of Miami, Illinois, and French.
+Threatened by their one-time allies in 1682, The Miami switched sides and allowed LaSalle to arrange peace between them and the Illiniwek.
+Afterward, the Miami Confederacy began to concentrate near Fort Saint Louis du Rocher, LaSalle's new trading post on the Illinois River.
+The Seneca could not ignore the presence of 20,000 Algonquins trading with the French along the Illinois River and returning in force to the area in 1684.
+The attacks first hit the Miami villages in Indiana and then swept west into Illinois only to meet defeat by a new alliance of Miami, Illinois, and French.

-The Seneca failure to take Fort Saint Louis du Rocher in 1684 is generally regarded as the western limit of Iroquois expansion and the turning point of the Beaver Wars.
-The French strengthened their forts afterwards and began to provide arms to an alliance of Great Lakes Algonquin which they had created against the Iroquois.
-Coinciding with the King William's War (1688-97) between Britain and France, the alliance went on the offensive in 1687.
-By the 1690s the Iroquois were in serious trouble and retreating back across the Great Lakes to New York.
+The Seneca failure to take Fort Saint Louis du Rocher in 1684 is generally regarded as the Iroquois expansion's western limit and the Beaver Wars' turning point.
+The French strengthened their forts afterward and began providing arms to an alliance of Great Lakes Algonquin they had created against the Iroquois.
+Coinciding with King William's War (1688-97) between Britain and France, the alliance went on the offensive in 1687.
+By the 1690s, the Iroquois were in serious trouble and retreating back across the Great Lakes to New York.
 They were, however, still dangerous.
 Not only did marauding Iroquois war parties continue to make travel dangerous on the Illinois River for French traders, but the Seneca destroyed the Miami village at the Calumet River (at Blue Island) near Chicago in 1687 while its warriors were absent.
 During their return to New York with the captured Miami women and children, the Seneca left behind a trail of half-eaten children until Miami warriors caught up and killed most of them.

 |"The Great Peace of Montreal" was a peace treaty between New France and 39 First Nations of North America.
 It was signed on August 4, 1701, by Louis-Hector de Callière, governor of New France, and 13 hundred representatives of 39 Indian Nations.|

-By the mid-eighteenth century, Pottawatomi began expanding around the lower end of Lake Michigan from their headquarter town on the St. Joseph River of southwestern Michigan.
-The Calumet River system offered particularly attractive sites for villages, but others moved along the western shore of Lake Michigan through northwestern Indiana to present day Chicago, Milwaukee and the Door (County) Peninsula of Wisconsin.
-Imperial warfare between France and England, ending with the Treaty of Paris in 1763, was a factor in bringing Ottawa and Ojibwa [or Chippewa] Indians into northern Illinois and the Chicago vicinity in the 1760s.
+By the mid-eighteenth century, Potawatomi began expanding around the lower end of Lake Michigan from its headquarters town on the St. Joseph River of southwestern Michigan.
+The Calumet River system offered particularly attractive sites for villages, but others moved along the western shore of Lake Michigan through northwestern Indiana to present-day Chicago, Milwaukee and the Door (County) Peninsula of Wisconsin.
+Imperial warfare between France and England, ending with the Treaty of Paris in 1763, brought Ottawa and Ojibwa [or Chippewa] Indians into northern Illinois and the Chicago vicinity in the 1760s.
 In 1760 the French established a fortified trading post at present Ottawa, Illinois, a short distance above the site of La Salle's Fort Saint Louis du Rocher, a stretch of the river traditionally occupied by Illinois Indian villages.
 Apparently, pro-French Ottawa Indians from near Detroit moved to Fort Ottawa when the British took over the French fort at Detroit.

-The resistance movement to prevent the British from occupying French forts in the Great Lakes region, a movement headed by Pontiac, the Ottawa leader from Detroit, continued in the Illinois Country until 1769.
-Indian people denied the right of European powers to turn over French forts in Indian country to the British.
+The resistance movement to prevent the British from occupying French forts in the Great Lakes region, a movement headed by Pontiac, the Ottawa leader from Detroit, continued in the Illinois County until 1769.
+Indian people were denied the right of European powers to turn over French forts in Indian country to the British.
 Although Pontiac was unsuccessful in his attempted siege of Detroit in 1763, his followers relocated on the Maumee River of Ohio, west of present Toledo.
-Pontiac himself and some of his strongest supporters came to Illinois to prevent the British from occupying Fort de Chartres in Prairie du Rocher Illinois.
-The Illinois Indians, then concentrated in the southwestern part of the state near Kaskaskia and Cahokia, urged him to continue the ultimately unsuccessful struggle.
+Pontiac himself and some of his strongest supporters came to Illinois to prevent the British from occupying Fort de Chartres in Prairie du Rocher, Illinois.
+The Illinois Indians then concentrated in the southwestern part of the state near Kaskaskia and Cahokia, urging him to continue the unsuccessful struggle.
 He had other adherents among the Ojibwa of the present upper peninsula of Michigan near Sault Ste.
-Marie, Ottawa from the northwestern Lower Peninsula of Michigan near present Petoskey, a few Sauk from northern Illinois, and some Pottawatomi.
-Warriors from these tribal groups congregated at Chicago in the late 1760s, to enter Pontiac's war decided on further militant action.
+Marie, Ottawa from the northwestern Lower Peninsula of Michigan near present Petoskey, a few Sauk from northern Illinois, and some Potawatomi.
+Warriors from these tribal groups congregated at Chicago in the late 1760s to enter Pontiac's war and decided on further militant action.

 The Fort Dearborn Massacre was partially due to the attack by Indians at Charles Lee's Place.
-On April 6, 1812, a party of ten or twelve Winnebagoes, dressed and painted, arrived at the Lee house, and, according to the custom among savages, entered and seated themselves without ceremony.
+On April 6, 1812, a party of ten or twelve Winnebagoes, dressed and painted, arrived at the Lee house and, according to the custom among savages, entered and seated themselves without ceremony.
 What happened next was horrific.
-This incendent was the precursor to the Fort Dearborn Massacre later that summer.
+This incident was the precursor to the Fort Dearborn Massacre later that summer.

-During the War of 1812, General William Hull ordered the evacuation of Fort Dearborn in Chicago on August 1812.
-Captain Nathan Heald oversaw the evacuation, but on August 15 the evacuees were ambushed along the trail by about 500 Pottawatomi Indians in the Fort Dearborn Massacre.
+During the War of 1812, General William Hull ordered the evacuation of Fort Dearborn in August of 1812.
+Captain Nathan Heald oversaw the evacuation, but on August 15, the evacuees were ambushed along the trail by about 500 Potawatomi Indians in the Fort Dearborn Massacre.

-By the 1830s the population composition of the Pottawatomi towns further from Chicago included other minorities.
-Pottawatomi who moved as far west as the Rock River met the Winnebago, and villages included people from both tribal groups.
-Other Pottawatomi became followers of the Kickapoo prophet, Kennekuk [died c.1858], and lived with his band on Sugar Creek close to the present Indiana state line about one hundred twenty miles south of Chicago.
-Pottawatomi living on the upper Illinois River had Kickapoo living amongst them.
+By the 1830s, the population composition of the Potawatomi towns further from Chicago included other minorities.
+Potawatomi, who moved as far west as the Rock River, met the Winnebago, and villages included people from both tribal groups.
+Other Potawatomi became followers of the Kickapoo prophet, Kennekuk [died c.1858], and lived with his band on Sugar Creek close to the present Indiana state line about one hundred twenty miles south of Chicago.
+Potawatomi living on the upper Illinois River had Kickapoo living amongst them.